menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pawlet is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Pawlet isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pawlet are a mix of both white- and blue-collar jobs.
 Overall, Pawlet is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Pawlet who work in management occupations (14.29%), maintenance occupations (10.20%), and teaching (8.32%).

 Setting & Lifestyle

-Pawlet is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Pawlet is a great place for families with children to consider.
+First of all, many other families with children live here, making Pawlet a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Pawlet has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Pawlet’s overall crime rate is lower than average for the country.

 One downside of living in Pawlet is that it can take a long time to commute to work.
 In Pawlet, the average commute to work is 36.71 minutes, which is quite a bit higher than the national average.